Associate Professor Xiaoying Qi

 ORCID ID: 0000-0003-0704-6864

-Dr Xiaoying Qi was awarded a PhD in 2012 at the Institute for Culture and Society, Western Sydney University.
-Her thesis won the 2013 Jean Martin Award of The Australian Sociological Association, given biennially to ‘the best PhD thesis in social science disciplines from an Australian tertiary institution’.
-Her most recent book, Remaking Families in Contemporary China, is forthcoming with Oxford University Press.
-An earlier book, Globalized Knowledge Flows and Chinese Social Theory (London & New York: Routledge, 2014), was awarded The Raewyn Connell Prize Special Commendation of The Australian Sociological Association [‘in recognition of excellence of a first book by an author in Australian Sociology 2014-2015’].
-She has published articles in leading international journals, including American Journal of Cultural Sociology, British Journal of Sociology, International Sociology, Journal for the Theory of Social Behaviour, Journal of Sociology, and Sociology.
-Research innovation is evidenced in Dr Qi's introduction of analytical concepts in sociology, including 'intellectual entrepreneurs' and 'veiled patriarchy'.
+Associate Professor Xiaoying Qi was awarded a PhD in 2012 at the Institute for Culture and Society, Western Sydney University.
+Her thesis won the 2013 Jean Martin Award of The Australian Sociological Association, given biennially to 'the best PhD thesis in social science disciplines from an Australian tertiary institution'.
+Her most recent book is Remaking Families in Contemporary China (Oxford University Press, 2021).
+An earlier book, Globalized Knowledge Flows and Chinese Social Theory (London & New York: Routledge, 2014), was awarded The Raewyn Connell Prize Special Commendation of The Australian Sociological Association ('in recognition of excellence of a first book by an author in Australian Sociology 2014-2015').
+Qi has published articles in leading international journals, including American Journal of Cultural Sociology, British Journal of Sociology, Current Sociology, International Sociology, Journal for the Theory of Social Behaviour, Journal of Sociology, and Sociology.
+Research innovation is evidenced in Qi's introduction of analytical concepts in sociology, including 'intellectual entrepreneurs', 'paradoxical integration', and 'veiled patriarchy'.
+Qi has extensive teaching experience and was a recipient of The National Citations for Outstanding Contributions to Student Learning.

 Single author books